We are currently recruiting Class Representatives for Fall 2021!

-The deadline to apply is Friday, January 22nd at noon!
+The deadline to apply below is Friday, September 17th at 11:59 PM.

 The Class Representatives program is a great way to get involved in the school community and especially in a time like this it is important for all students to stay connected now more than ever.
 As a Class Representative you will have the job as the liaison between all your classmates and your professor.
 You will facilitate study groups with your classmates and attend Class Representative meetings throughout the term.

 It is a great way to get to know your classmates and practice your leadership skills.
 It definitely looks great on a resume and best of all you get to network and meet great people!

 If you are in a first or second year course within the Faculty of Science or Lassonde School of Engineering (except for Physics and Natural Sciences) please consider applying.

 Have questions or want a copy of the above information in a different format?
 Email email@example.com.

 You will need to provide your Resume and a Personal Statement outlining why you want to be a Class Representative.
 Save both documents into one PDF file.

 - Meet with the course director/instructor on a need-to basis to discuss feedback received from classmates.

 Organize study groups; coordinate timings with Peer Tutors and book study rooms as necessary